glv/smithereen/README.md

 ## Design

-This implementation of TDOP has one distinctive design characteristic, the full implications of which are still unclear.
+Radish has one distinctive design characteristic, the full implications of which are still unclear.
 It may have to be changed if it proves to have too great a performance impact.

 One interesting characteristic of TDOP is that tokens actively participate in the parsing process: tokens parse their own